appium/appium/docs/en/drivers/ios-xcuitest.md

 ```

 ### Configure keyboards
 Over Appium 1.14.0, Appium configures keyboard preferences by default to make test running more stable.
-You can change sone of them via settings API.
+You can change some of them via settings API.

 - Turn `Auto-Correction` in _Keyboards_ off
 - Turn `Predictive` in _Keyboards_ off